fkyros/fdf/README.md

 oh god. here we go.

+in short, minilib is the graphical library we will use in order to create the project.

-to compile properly (on macOS) make sure to add `-lmlx -framework OpenGL -framework AppKit` flags!!! for other windows, good luck. if you are a linux user, check the flags on my makefile if it works for your distro :)
+to compile properly (on macOS) make sure to add `-lmlx -framework OpenGL -framework AppKit` flags!!! for other windows, good luck. if you are a linux user, check the flags on my makefile if it works for your distro :) here are some of the functions you may encounter in order for it to work

 - `mlx_init()` initializes the graphic system to your computer. returns a pointer identifying your mlx unning instance